B-1B Gets 50% More Firepower With External Pylons

 Budget, Timeline, and Strategic Logic

 The Air Force has requested more than $50 million in FY2026 funding for the LAM program, with initial operational testing expected within the next two fiscal years.
-Boeing, the B-1B’s original manufacturer, is closely involved in the integration work alongside several weapons systems contractors.
+Boeing, which inherited the B-1B programme from original manufacturer Rockwell, is closely involved in the integration work alongside several weapons systems contractors.

 The fiscal logic is compelling.
 Retiring the B-1B fleet prematurely would leave a bomber capacity gap that the still-maturing B-21 Raider cannot yet fill.
 By extending the Lancer's service life to at least 2037 and dramatically increasing its weapons payload, the Air Force gets substantially more combat capability per dollar than any new-build alternative could deliver in the same timeframe.